-Whenever a Referee cautions or dismisses a player from the Field of Play or is reporting other forms of misconduct, they are required to complete a report of the incident or incidents.
+Whenever a referee cautions or dismisses a player from the field of play or is reporting other forms of misconduct, they are required to complete a report of the incident or incidents.
 The reports must be submitted within two days of the match (Sunday not included).
-The report can be submitted electronically or sent by first class mail to the County Office.
+The report can be submitted electronically to email@example.com.
+You will receive an automatic acknowledgement which you will need to retain as proof or sending.
+Alternatively, the report can be sent by first class mail to the county office.

 It is vital that when match officials report misconduct, you submit the forms for processing.